flatpak/flatpak-docs/docs/flatpak-builder.rst

 already in the specified repository, ``flatpak-builder`` will add the build as a new version of the existing application.

+You can put more than one application in the same repository by using the same ``--repo`` path for multiple invocations of ``flatpak-builder``.

 .. note::

   By default, ``flatpak-builder`` splits off translations and debug information